kivy/python-for-android/docs/source/android.rst

 .. function:: check_pause()

-    This should be called on a regular basis to check to see if Android expects the game to pause.
-If it return true, the game should call :func:`android.wait_for_resume()`, after persisting its state as necessary.
+    This should be called on a regular basis to check to see if Android expects the application to pause.
+If it returns true, the app should call :func:`android.wait_for_resume()`, after storing its state as necessary.

 .. function:: wait_for_resume()

-    This function should be called after :func:`android.check_pause()` returns true.
+    This function should be called after :func:`android.check_pause()` and returns true.
 It does not return until Android has resumed from the pause.
-While in this function, Android may kill a game without further notice.
+While in this function, Android may kill the app without further notice.

 .. function:: map_key(keycode, keysym)

-    This maps between an android keycode and a python keysym.
+    This maps an android keycode to a python keysym.
 The android keycodes are available as constants in the android module.